jantman/misc-scripts/README.md

 * __increment_zone_serial__ - This script updates/increments the bind zone file serial number in a file specified as the first argument
 * __js2phpdoc.php__ - script to take comments and function prototypes from JS files and make them PHP-ish to be parsed by phpdoc
 * __kickRsyslog.php__ - script to restart rsyslog if it appears to have stopped logging
+* __libvirt_csv.py__ - Use libvirt python bindings to print CSV lists of dom0_host,domU_name,ID,state,UUID for all qemu+kvm VMs running on libvirt hosts passed in as arguments
 * __LICENSE__ - License for these files - GPLv3 with additional provisions
 * __linode_ddns_update.sh__ - simple script to use Linode's HTTP API to update Linode DNS for a dynamic IP
 * __linodeDnsToCsv.php__ - Script to pull DNS information for all of your Linode hosted zones, output as CSV